 The Best Shoes in the World - A Definitive List

-- Play it safe with a famous brand in Nike, Adidas, New Balance, Converse, Puma, Reebok or Asics
+- Play it safe with an iconic brand such as Nike, Adidas, New Balance, Converse, Puma, Reebok or Asics.

-- Think about a modern runner – Adidas NMD and Ultra Boost, Nike Roshe and Hypervenom
+- Think about a modern runner such as Adidas NMD and Ultra Boost, Nike Roshe and Hypervenom.

 On That Note